News Singapore Premier League • May 24, 2021

 Puvan Raj of Balestier Khalsa (L) and Shodai Nishikawa of Tanjong Pagar United contest the ball, 23 May 2021

-SINGAPORE, 24 MAY 2021 – There was no lacking in excitement over the weekend in the AIA Singapore Premier League (SPL) as Hougang United got the better of Tampines Rovers, while the frontrunners of Albirex Niigata (S) and Lion City Sailors were made to sweat in victories over struggling opponents.
+SINGAPORE, 24 MAY 2021 – There was no lack of excitement over the weekend in the AIA Singapore Premier League (SPL) as Hougang United got the better of Tampines Rovers, while the frontrunners of Albirex Niigata (S) and Lion City Sailors were made to sweat in victories over struggling opponents.
 Elsewhere, Balestier Khalsa ended a five-match losing streak ahead of the international break as we recap all the action below…

 Shahdan special decides tight contest for Sailors